fynnfeldpausch/ace/README.md

 The first way to access the results of a select query is to use the Stream API.

-When you call `apply()` on any Cypher statement, you will receive a lazy `Stream` of `Row` instances, where each row can be seen as a dictionary:
+When you call `apply()` on any Cypher statement, you will receive a `Stream` of `Row` instances, where each row can be seen as a dictionary:

 ```scala
 // Create a Cypher query